Before and after arrival

 If you travel by air to London you will arrive at either Gatwick, Heathrow, Luton or Stansted.
 For more information about the services available any of these airports please visit their respective websites.
 UKCISA has a useful webpage on passing through immigration control and customs.

 Please see the campus maps and information for details on getting to the various Imperial College campuses.
 As the main South Kensington campus is near the Underground Piccadilly line, it is accessible from Heathrow airport.
-If you would like to take a taxi from any of the London airports to your accommodation, it can be booked and paid for in advance via the Silver Shuttle booking form.

 Prior to beginning your main course of study you may wish to (or be recommended to) undertake a pre-sessional English course at the Centre for Academic English.
 During your time at Imperial, you can also take advantage of the Centre’s range of courses, workshops, and consultations to develop your academic language and communication skills even further.